ricardoaponte/sensiblejs/README.md

 As you have more variables to sense, it is better to declare all by declaring them in the store object.

-The store object allows you to specify the persistence of the data, a way to prefix your variables, and declare the variables you will be using.
+The store object allows you to specify the persistence of the data, a way to prefix your storage variables, and declare the variables you will be using.

 The store object has to be declared this way: